 - Qualification requirement by the end of the second year.
 This entails taking the three core courses (Grad Operating Systems, Grad Architecture, Grad Algorithms).

 - Written dissertation and defense of dissertation by the end of the sixth year.

 - Bachelor’s degree in computer science or related field

 - Three letters of recommendation from faculty members who can judge your academic and research potential

 - The GRE is not required.

 The M.S. degree is not required for the Ph.D. program.

 - Conference workshop/travel funding opportunities

 Students in the Ph.D. program are generally supported with a regular stipends via fellowships, teaching assistantships, and research assistantships.

-Our application deadline is January 15th for the fall semester.
+Our application deadline is December 15 for the following fall semester*.